SAFEHR-data/PIXL/pixl_imaging/README.md

 Once the study and all its instances are in `orthanc-raw`, the study is sent to `orthanc-anon` via a C-STORE operation.

+>[!NOTE]
+> When querying the archives, if we do not know the `StudyInstanceUID` we will query by MRN and Accession Number.
+> This may result in multiple studies being found in the archives.
+In this instance, all studies returned by the
+> query will be retrieved and sent to Orthanc Anon for anonymisation.
+In Orthanc Anon, the studies will be combined
+> into a single study as they share the same MRN and Accession Number.

 ## Installation

 ```bash